danielbyrnes/danielbyrnes.github.io/docs/_posts/2025-04-09-JAX-numerical-methods-pt2.markdown

 The conclusion from this simulation is that LM requires less steps than GD to converge to a solution, and both methods are sensitive to the initial starting condition.

 ### Trial 1
+Both LM and GD get pretty close to recovering the ground truth model parameters.
 ![LM_residuals_T1](/images/numerical_methods/LM_residual_errors_T1.png)
 ![LM_manifold_T1](/images/numerical_methods/LM_curve_and_hist_T1.png)
 ![LM_hist_T1](/images/numerical_methods/LM_trajectory_manifold_T1.png)